robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-14/1/Activities/04_HTTP_Requests_Responses/Unsolved/README.md

      ```

    - **Questions:**
-      - What type of method was used in the request?
+      - What type of method was used in the request?  **PUT**
-      - What file name was uploaded to the site, according to the request body?
+      - What file name was uploaded to the site, according to the request body?  **cookiestealer.php**

    - **Analysis:**
-      - Based on the request method and request body, what do you think happened here?
+      - Based on the request method and request body, what do you think happened here? **clode loaded**
-      - How did the server respond?
+      - How did the server respond?  **201**

 4. The next partial request and header was received by our HTTP server.
 The data after this log was completely lost: